westoncampbell/BulldozerAHK/Other/Rules WIP.md

 The bulldozer will not move if one of the following three conditions are true:

-(1) You are trying to push two rocks. . .
+(1) You are trying to push multiple rocks...

 ![Image2](https://i.imgur.com/Mr4a0q7.png)